AdnanHodzic/ansible-role-system-upgrade/README.md

-Ansible Role: (Ubuntu) System Upgrade
+Ansible Role: (Centos) System Upgrade
 =========

-**Perform upgrade of all software packages on Ubuntu host.**
+**Perform upgrade of all software packages on Centos host.**

-This Ansible role will perform upgrade of all software packages on Ubunty host.
+This Ansible role will perform upgrade of all software packages on Centos host.
 After which it will reboot host (only if required).
 If reboot was performed, it'll wait until host is back-up.

-  * Update APT cache
-  * Check if there are any available updates
   * Perform upgrade of all packages to the latest version (dist)
   * Check if a reboot is required, if it is reboot the host/server
   * Wait for server to come back after reboot, and report once it's back-up and running.